remideboer/titterpig/README.md

 - A character with VIT 2 performing an Easy check:
   - Rolls 5 dice (3 base + 2 from VIT)
   - Needs a total of 1 or higher to succeed
   - Animated dice show the rolling process
   - Result dialog displays total and success/failure
   - After closing result, returns to character screen

+- A character with ATH -1 performing a Normal check:
+  - Rolls 2 dice (3 base + -1 from ATH, minimum 1)
+  - Needs a total of 3 or higher to succeed
+  - Animated dice show the rolling process
+  - Result dialog displays total and success/failure
+  - After closing result, returns to character screen